-The main flow is as follows:
+The main procedure for this is as follows:

-Go to user profile
+Go to User Profile.

-Add answers to security questions
+Add answers to the security questions.

 A recovery code is produced in AutoEntry for the user to keep safe.

-When the security questions have been answered they disappear from the account.
+When the security questions have been answered, they disappear from the account.
 If someone was to log in using the users' account (billing or standard user), the answers are not visible but… they can be changed.
 Keep your account log-in details private.
 If several colleagues share a login, we strongly recommend separate accounts.
 There is no charge for adding users in AutoEntry.